kloimhardt/blog/docs/_posts/2025-03-30-py-clj-tiles.md

 date:   2025-03-30 06:00:01 +0100
 categories: Software
 ---

-With [clj-tiles](https://github.com/kloimhardt/clj-tiles), in 2021 I made a specific choice for representing code as graphics.
-The following is a side-by-side comparison with [BlockPy](https://think.cs.vt.edu/blockpy/load).
+ [clj-tiles](https://github.com/kloimhardt/clj-tiles) is a website for visual programming I created in 2021.
+It mkes specific choices for representing code as graphics.
+The following is a side-by-side comparison with another site of this kind, [BlockPy](https://think.cs.vt.edu/blockpy/load).

+I compare loops and function definitions and show that clj-tiles can be used to represent both Clojure as well as Python code.

 ## The Loop